MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-search.md

 <!--/Scope-->
 <!--Description-->
-This policy controls whether search highlights are allowed.
+This policy controls whether search highlights are shown in the search box or in search home.

-- Disabling this setting turns off search highlights.
+- If you enable this policy setting, then this setting turns on search highlights in the search box or in the search home.
-- Enabling or not configuring this setting turns on search highlights.
+- If you disable this policy setting, then this setting turns off search highlights in the search box or in the search home.

 <!--/Description-->
 <!--ADMXMapped-->